seyhunak/GenericCellBoilerplate/README.md

 # GenericCellBoilerplate

-GenericCellBoilerplate is simple Generic CellType implementation for different dataModel's using GenericCell
+GenericCellBoilerplate is simple Generic CellType implementation built using Swift for handling different modelData using GenericCell